 - a.
 Includes appropriated and non-appropriated fund civilians. - b.
-Based on number of contractors associated with B-1 mission. - c.
+Source: (Dyess AFB, 2021a) - c.
+Based on number of contractors associated with B-1 mission. - d.
 Numbers of spouses and children were calculated assuming 1.2 dependents per military, civilian, and contractor personnel and that 53.8 percent of personnel are married with the remaining dependents being children.